 Error bars are standard errors of the mean.
 (A) Basal OCR was measured in lymphoblasts and lymphocytes from ME/CFS and control individuals.
-Lymphoblasts: each ME/CFS ($n=50$) and control ($n=22$) cell line was assayed over four replicates in at least three independent experiments.
-Lymphocytes: each ME/CFS ($n=14$) and control ($n=9$) cell line was assayed over four replicates once due to limited supply.
+Lymphoblasts: each ME/CFS (n=50) and control (n=22) cell line was assayed over four replicates in at least three independent experiments.
+Lymphocytes: each ME/CFS (n=14) and control (n=9) cell line was assayed over four replicates once due to limited supply.
 The low basal OCRs for lymphocytes match those previously reported [8].
 (B) ME/CFS lymphocytes die more rapidly than healthy controls.
-Lymphocytes were seeded at a density of 1×10^6 viable cells/mL in RPMI 1640 with 10% serum and kept in a humidified 5% CO_2 incubator at 37 C during the experiment.
-Each point represents the mean percentage of dead cells at the corresponding time point for ex vivo lymphocytes from ME/CFS patients and healthy controls ($n=14$ in each case).
-Multiple regression analysis was performed with dummy variables allowing both slopes and intercepts to differ between groups, with successive removal of least significant regression variables until only significant coefficients remained.
+Lymphocytes from ME/CFS patients (n=35) and healthy controls (n=14) were seeded at a density of $1 \times 10^6$ viable cells/mL in RPMI 1640 with 10% serum and kept in a humidified 5% CO2 incubator at 37°C during the experiment.
+Each point represents the mean percentage of dead cells at the corresponding time point for ex vivo lymphocytes from ME/CFS patients and healthy controls.
+Stepwise multiple regression analysis was performed with dummy variables allowing both slopes and intercepts to differ between groups, with removal of least significant regression variables until only significant coefficients remained.
 The difference in the slopes (death rates) of the log-linear regressions between the ME/CFS and control group was statistically significant (t test).